Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 - The Sixth Ranger: Schala

-Foreshadowing - During the Final Battle of the Normal Path, blue flames begin sparking around Cain, and his actions start becoming more feral.
-This foreshadows his transformation in Another Path into the Arbiter of Hatred.
-Naturally, this is also the point where the Prophet takes off the kid gloves and delivers a fatal curb-stomp battle to Cain.
+Foreshadowing - During the Final Battle of the Normal Path, blue flames begin sparking around Cain, and his actions start becoming more feral, causing Magus to take off the kid gloves and deliver a fatal curb-stomp battle to Cain.
+This foreshadows the Final Battle of the altered timeline where Cain fully awakens the Seventh Gate against FATE and Thanaton.

 Garden of Love - Cain first falls for Schala in the palace gardens during the Prologue.
 Thus, it ends up being the place where most of the more romantic scenes in the story take place.

 Golden Ending - This is one that takes a while to pull off.
-One has to complete the Normal Path and complete all of the bonus endings, unlocking Another Path.
-Then one has to complete all sidequests in order to complete said path.
-That is still not the end.
-Finally, one must speak to 'a certain person' a number of times in order to finally unlock the Endgame Path.
+One has to complete the Normal Path, complete all of the bonus endings, and complete the New Game+ sidequests to unlock Another Path.

 Grand Finale - Of the Chrono Trigger mythos.
 At least of the 'Lavos Saga'.